Nedudi/swd/README.md

 ![stop web disability](http://content.screencast.com/users/Nedudi/folders/Jing/media/6f249254-f22c-4a11-a35b-bf00455539b9/00000766.png "Logo")

-## Why does this innovation is so amazing, helpful and cool?
+## Why does this innovation is helpful and cool?
 -----------
 All current scope of technics to help people with such kind of disabilities cost a huge amount of money and require additional devices and equipment, so only small group of people can really use this stuff.